SAKryukov/storage-free-pass/README.md

 ## Background

 This password generator is deterministic.
 It doesn't store any passwords in any form.
 Instead, passwords are re-generated every time.
 First, [https://en.wikipedia.org/wiki/SHA-2](SHA-2) cryptographic [hash](https://en.wikipedia.org/wiki/Cryptographic_hash_function) is generated out of two strings: 1) master password, one for all accounts, memorized by the use and entered each time, and 2) _seed_, created per account, stored in the user's data.
-Then part of the hash is used for generation of passwords; it used the following parameters stored in the user's data, per account: starting position in hash, length of a password, _character repertoire_ and shift in the character repertoire.
+Then part of the hash is used for generation of passwords; it uses the following parameters stored in the user's data, per account: starting position in hash, length of a password, _character repertoire_ and shift in the character repertoire.
 It makes password recovery of account passwords and master password _infeasible_, even if the access to the user-stored data is obtained.

 ## Basic Usage